How You're Ruining Your Vision Without Even Realizing It

 That's why we wrote this.
 The health of your eyes might seem beyond your control, a whim of genetics (and whether we managed to not look directly into the sun as a kid).

 The truth is that the power is within your sights—diet, lifestyle choices and good eye hygiene have a lot to do with preserving vision as we age.
-The Remedy asked top eye experts about the unexpected ways we might be damaging our vision every day.
+Eat This, Not That!
+Health asked top eye experts about the unexpected ways we might be damaging our vision every day.
 Here's what they said you should focus on.

 You're Getting Too Much Sun